uchi-foundations-of-databases/lab1-template/README.md

 These concepts will be necessary for the assignments.

 ## Things to do
 Make sure you have git, a Java 1.7+ JDK, and ant installed and running on your machine.
 We will be using githbub classrooms for all assignments in this course.
-The first thing you need to do is to accept the assignment ([link]).
+The first thing you need to do is to accept the assignment ([https://classroom.github.com/a/gRmTQeSP]).
 Github will automatically create repository with a template for the homework in it.
 You will have to submit assignments through Github classrooms as well.

 You are responsible for completing all of the code marked with //TODO.
 Here's how the assignment works at a high-level:
 * You are given as CSV file with some data